fernandr/mcp-postman/README.md

 - Deploy the server
 - Test the server in Cursor (LLM orchestrator)

-The MCP server in this example connects to the OpenWeather API.
+The MCP server in this example connects to the OpenWeather API:

-Actions:

 - [Generate server](#generate-server)
   - [Install Postman](#install-postman)